oharaandrew314/TinkerTime/README.md

 A major refactor was done, reducing lines of code by an estimated 25%.

 ###### LEGACY BREAKING CHANGES:
-- You will need to re-enter your app options
-- You will need to re-download all your mods
-  - mod zip and image caches are now stored in GameData directory
+- All configuration and mod data will not carry over to this version
+  - You can export your mods from the old version, and import them into the new (but this is not fully tested)

 - New Features
   - Add an options field to set KSP Launch Options